 By Justine Hu and Finch Fulton

-Finch Fulton is Vice President of Policy and Strategy for Locomation.
+Fulton is Vice President of Policy and Strategy.

 Based on established data trust principles, the Freight Logistics Optimization Works (FLOW) will bring together supply chain participants to develop a proof-of-concept exchange system.
 The voluntary pilot program will facilitate sharing basic digital freight data to track shipments, measure chassis availability, and record the total dwell time of containers, among other features.